-The development of UCSD's comprehensive pediatric and adult heart and lung transplantation program began in 1989 under the direction of
+The development of UC San Diego's comprehensive pediatric and adult heart and lung transplantation program began in 1989 under the direction of

 Dr. Stuart W. Jamieson, an internationally acclaimed cardiothoracic surgeon.
-In July 1989, Dr. Jamieson and members of the cardiothoracic surgical faculty from the University of Minnesota relocated to San Diego and developed the UCSD Heart and Lung Transplant Program.
+In July 1989, Dr. Jamieson and members of the cardiothoracic surgical faculty from the University of Minnesota relocated to San Diego and developed the UC San Diego Heart and Lung Transplant Program.

 Our transplant team includes an experienced core group of cardiothoracic surgeons, pulmonologists, and cardiologists supported by the heart and lung transplant nurse coordinators, transplant social worker, pharmacist and dietician.

-The UCSD Heart and Lung Transplantation program received HCFA Medicare certification for heart transplantation in March 1994 and Medicare certification for heart-lung and lung transplantation in February 1995.
+The UC San Diego Heart and Lung Transplantation program received HCFA Medicare certification for heart transplantation in March 1994 and Medicare certification for heart-lung and lung transplantation in February 1995.
 In June 1994, UCSD became a Medi-Cal approved center for adult heart, heart-lung, and lung transplantation.